 ipoed) manages IPoE services using DHCPv4 and DHCPv6.

 The L2TPv2 daemon (

-l2tpd) is used for L2TPv2 tunnel and session handling.
-L2TP a Layer-3 tunneling protocol that initiates a tunnel between an L2TP access concentrator (LAC) and an L2TP network server (LNS).
+l2tpd) is used for the L2TPv2 tunnel and session handling.
+L2TP is a Layer-3 tunneling protocol that initiates a tunnel between an L2TP access concentrator (LAC) and an L2TP network server (LNS).
 This enables Point-to-Point Protocol (PPP) link layer to be encapsulated and transferred across the internet.

 RBFS accounting is the process of tracking subscriber activities and network usage in a subscriber session for auditing and billing.
-Accounting tracks the information such as subscriber identity, the number of packets and bytes transferred from and to the network, start and stop times of the sessions and so on.
+Accounting tracks information such as subscriber identity, the number of packets and bytes transferred from and to the network, start and stop times of the sessions and so on.
 The accounting keeps track of resources used by the subscriber during the sessions.
 This includes the session time called time accounting and the number of packets and bytes transmitted during the session called volume accounting.
-In RBFS, accounting can be performed based on classes or types of services such video, voIP, and data.
+In RBFS, accounting can be performed based on classes or types of services such as video, VoIP, and data.

 184.108.40.206.
 Support for Lawful Interception